 On Wednesday, 8th of March, 2023, the Cowrywise Ambassadors community held a virtual event to celebrate International Women’s Day.
 The event was divided into 4 sessions and led by 4 amazing women from the ambassadors’ community, Bernice Aileru, Paula Asinobi, Mofopefoluwa Adufuye, and Ruby Ihekweme.
 They shared insightful and inspiring stories about women in tech and steps on how to break ground in the tech space as a woman.
 Here is a summary of their sessions for you in case you missed it.

-Session led by Bernice Aileru, Team Lead, Bowen University
+Session led by Bernice Aileru, Campus Lead, Bowen University

 Bernice started the session by talking about innovation and technology and how women can harness their potential by being involved.
 She emphasized the importance of showing up and doing the little things.
 Innovation doesn’t always have to be groundbreaking or cause you to start a startup.
 Finding ways to proffer solutions for everyday problems is one way to break ground in the tech space and ensure equality.
 In the words of Bernice, “Women, stop looking for innovation, you are the innovation”.

-Session led by Paula Asinobi, Team Lead, Babcock University
+Session led by Paula Asinobi, Campus Lead, Babcock University

 Paula highlighted some gender biases women face in the workplace giving a personal example of getting paid less by an employer because of her gender.
 She talked about gender equality and inequality.
 According to the statistics she mentioned, “UNESCO’s report shows that only 35% of women engage in STEM courses and further reports show that only 26.7% of women hold tech jobs in 2022.”

 She went further to highlight education, participation, and promoting participation as some ways to improve gender equality in the tech space.

 Some technological innovations to foster gender equality include;

 - Using Social Media platforms to sensitize people on the need for gender equality.